juice789/redux-saga-notifications/README.md

 ### Usage

-see example app in demo/src folder
+See example app in demo/src folder

 ```javascript
 import {